RomualdRousseau/Miniish/README.md

 The overall spec of the sprite generator is:

-* 2 nametables for the background composed of 20 * 12 tiles.
+* 2 nametables for the background composed of 16 * 12 tiles.
 Each tile is 8x8
 pixels.
 Scrolling vertical and horizontal modes are supported.

 * 2 attributes tables to set the palette of each tiles of the background.

-* 8 palettes of 4 colors each to asign to the background or the sprite
+* 8 palettes of 4 colors each to asign to the background or the sprites

 * 32 sprites with tansparency support.
 Each sprite is also a tile of 8x8 pixels.